stevenrskelton/tradeaudit.app/_pages/integrations/youtube.md

       <h3>❌ Complicit Hosts and Programming Agendas</h3>
       <p>
         The presence of a neutral host psychologically provides legitimacy balancing out the implied bias of guests.
-But this is an illusion and today's popular shows and networks are funded by sponsors, advertisers or click-bait engagement practices.
+But this is an illusion and today's popular shows and networks are funded by sponsors, advertisers or clickbait engagement practices.
 It is also popular for guests to pay to appear on channels with large number of viewers as a form of PR for their services.
       </p>
     </section>